tc39/proposal-explicit-resource-management/README.md

-# ECMAScript explicit resource management
+# ECMAScript Explicit Resource Management

 This proposal intends to address a common pattern in software development regarding the lifetime and management of various resources (memory, I/O, etc.).
 This pattern